GryphusOneSeven/Epitech-projects/README.md

 Some projects I did during my first year at Epitech

 ## Minishell
-A UNIX command interpreter programmed in C
+A UNIX command interpreter programmed in C.

 The reference shell is TCSH

 The skills to be aquired are :